Kubernetes on AWS EKS

 Most agile resources warn against going above 10 team members.
 Keeping the team size at 10 or below facilitates the sharing of knowledge about Jenkins and pipeline best practices.Three items

-With a cluster set up on AWS (including EKS), it is possible to define one or several auto-scaling groups.
+If there is a cluster set up on AWS (including Amazon EKS), you can define one or several auto-scaling groups.
 This can be useful to assign some pods to specific nodes based on their specification.

-There is an issue where the AWS Auto Scaling group can move nodes to another Availability Zone, which can cause problems with the Kubernetes Cluster Autoscaler resulting in unexpected pod terminations.
+If the AWS auto-scaling group moves nodes to another availability zone, it can cause problems with the Kubernetes cluster autoscaler, and results in unexpected pod terminations.

-2. Use one Availability Zone on Auto-Scaling Groups, however this will reduce fault tolerance
+• Use one availability zone on auto-scaling groups; however, this will reduce fault tolerance.

 Targeting specific nodes / segregating pods